izikeros/blog/content/posts/notes/fin_trading_algorithms_algotrading_crypto.md

 ![img](https://i.ibb.co/jVbgPDL/Screenshot-2019-12-22-at-4-12-41-PM.png)

-In the above, *a**i* represents a weight, and *Xi* represents a performance criterion.
+In the above, *a**i* represents weight, and *Xi* represents a performance criterion.
 Maximizing the function yields a portfolio close to the “efficient frontier” - basically, the goal is to make the most money at the least risk.
 > Read more on [FTSE Russell Capping Methodology](https://research.ftserussell.com/products/downloads/Capping_Methodology_Guide.pdf)

+<a id="volume-weighted-average-price-vwap"></a>
 ## Volume-Weighted Average Price (VWAP)

 This strategy breaks up a large order and releases dynamically determined smaller chunks of the order to the market using stock specific historical volume profiles.
 The aim is to execute the order close to the VWAP, thereby benefiting on the average price.

-## Time weighted Average Price (TWAP)
+Time-weighted Average Price (TWAP)

-Time-weighted average price strategy breaks up a large order and releases dynamically determined smaller chunks of the order to the market using evenly divided time slots between a start and end time.
+The time-weighted average price strategy breaks up a large order and releases dynamically determined smaller chunks of the order to the market using evenly divided time slots between a start and end time.
 The aim is to execute the order close to the average price between the start and end times, thereby minimizing market impact.

+<a id="algorithm-libraries"></a>
 ## Algorithm libraries

 - [quantconnect strategy-library](https://www.quantconnect.com/tutorials/strategy-library/strategy-library)